 Thank Hospitality that we live in a time where most booking channels and hotel management software can be integrated and managed from one single point.
-That being said, this makes it easy to forget on how many different places your guests' data actually is retrieved and stored.
+That being said, this makes it easy to forget how many different places your guests' data actually is retrieved and stored.
 The increase in online distribution channels that provide and contain personal data to hotels, makes hotel data security a more important topic than ever.

 Guest data does not only apply to credit card details (PCI - Payment Card Industry Data Security Standard) but also all other personal data like names, addresses, travel details and profile information (GDPR - General Data Protection Regulations).
 Considering your property is linked to multiple sources that handle guest data like (online) travel agencies, Channel Manager and PMS and/or CRS, this is something you need to be especially aware of.
 Because of this clustered data of personal information, the hospitality industry is vulnerable to attack.